markriggins/dockerfy/README.md

 Note that the `ps -ef` command would list the unexpanded argument '{{ .Secret.DB_PASSWORD }}', not the actual password

-The "--" argument is used to signify the end of arguments for a -start or -run command.
+The "--" argument is used to signify the end of arguments for a --start or --run command.

 # Typical Use-Case